 |Fees||Look up fees|

-The World Trade Organization (WTO) is at the centre of ongoing debates concerning both fragmentation of public international law and persistent inequities between developed and developing countries.
-It also provides one of the most active systems in the world for resolving international disputes, with jurisdiction over some of the largest and most significant matters arising today.
+The World Trade Organization (WTO) is at the centre of ongoing debates concerning sovereignty and development.
+Its dispute settlement system, while currently under threat, has been active in resolving a wide range of international disputes, with jurisdiction over some of the largest and most significant matters arising today.
 This subject offers a sophisticated understanding of the WTO and its dispute settlement system, including a detailed analysis of the fundamental principles and jurisprudence of WTO law.
-The instructors are both leading scholars in WTO law and former Legal Officers with the Appellate Body Secretariat of the WTO.
+The instructor is a leading scholar in WTO law and a former Legal Officer with the Appellate Body Secretariat of the WTO.

 Principal topics include: